 Many lawn owners want opposing things—the perfect lawn and no chemicals.
 The key to a chemical-free lawn is patience.
 Soil that’s been chemically treated has lost its naturally occurring, beneficial micro-organisms that nourish healthy plants.
 Like any addict, it will suffer withdrawal symptoms—in the case of a lawn, slow or patchy growth.

-If you don't want to use chemicals on your lawn, the best defense is a good offense.
+If you don’t want to use chemicals on your lawn, the best defense is a good offense.
 A thin layer of compost, manure, or other organic material forestalls the common weeds, bugs, and diseases.
-When problems do arise in the lawn, the are many natural alternatives to using herbicides, pesticides, and fertilizers.
+When problems do arise in the lawn, there are many natural alternatives to using herbicides, pesticides, and fertilizers.
 Along the way to becoming chemical-free, you may even find a virtue or two in some common weeds.

 Crabgrass, the weed everyone loves to hate, tops America’s list of lawn complaints.
 The best crabgrass preventer is a healthy, thick lawn and soil with the proper pH balance (7.0-7.5).
 Perennial rye grass is the best competition for crabgrass.
 It also provides some insect control, as it emits a natural poison that gives some small, damaging bugs the “flu.”

 Fertilizing is key and must be done in the spring and in the fall.
 Crabgrass thrives in compacted lawns.
 Aeration can help.
 A mixture of 1 pint of hydrogen peroxide, diluted to 3 percent, per 100 square feet of lawn can help eradicate the pesky plant.

 Corn gluten meal, a relatively new and increasingly popular natural herbicide, appears to be successful at preventing crabgrass and other common weeds.
 A by-product of milling corn, it is completely benign.
 A three-year systematic application can yield a nearly weed-free lawn.
 Research at Iowa State University showed that 60 percent of weeds are eliminated the first year, 80 percent the second, and 90 to 100 percent the third year of corn gluten meal application.
 Some companies sell a pelletized form containing potash and nitrogen, but you may have to search a bit or ask your retailers to stock it.
 (Gardens Alive! sells W.O.W.
 [Without Weeds] in a 50-pound bag, enough to treat a 2,500-square-foot lawn the first year.
 Call 812-537-8650 for details.)